awesomerank/awesomerank.github.io/lists/yissachar/awesome-dart.md

 ## Utilities

-* [Quiver ★160](https://github.com/google/quiver-dart) - A set of utility libraries that makes using many libraries easier and more convenient, or adds additional functionality.
-* [route_hierarchical](https://github.com/angular/route.dart) - Route is a client routing library for Dart that helps make building single-page web apps.
 * [Archive](https://pub.dartlang.org/packages/archive) - A library to encode and decode various archive and compression formats.
+* [built_value ★142](https://github.com/google/built_value.dart) - Immutable value types, enum classes, and serialization.
 * [Frappe](https://pub.dartlang.org/packages/frappe) - A functional reactive programming library for Dart.
 Frappé extends the functionality of Dart's streams, and introduces new concepts like properties/signals.
+* [Quiver ★179](https://github.com/google/quiver-dart) - A set of utility libraries that makes using many libraries easier and more convenient, or adds additional functionality.
+* [route_hierarchical](https://github.com/angular/route.dart) - Route is a client routing library for Dart that helps make building single-page web apps.

 ## Dependency Injection